Frequently Asked Questions

 How can I find part-time student employment while attending Western?

-The Student Employment Center is a free resource for Western students seeking part-time employment to help pay the high costs of college, offering job listings for on and off campus employment in both Work Study and non-Work Study positions.
-Volunteer and community service opportunities are also posted.
-The Student Employment Center strives to provide students with the opportunity to gain experience, explore career options, and to fund their education.
-For more information, contact the Student Employment Center or browse their jobs online.
+The Work Study Center is a free resource for Western students seeking part-time employment.
+In addition to Work Study and non-Work Study positions, volunteer and community service opportunities are also posted.
+The Work Study Center strives to provide students with the opportunity to gain experience, explore career options, and to fund their education.
+For more information, contact the Work Study Center or browse their jobs online.

 How do I review financial aid requirements?